ORNL/SAGESim/README.md

  - NVIDIA GPU with CUDA drivers or AMD GPU with ROCm 5.7.1+

 # Installation

-The most straightforward way is to use conda to install SAGESim and all dependencies:

-Add to your current env:

-`conda env update --name myenv --file sagesim_all_deps.yml --prune`

-or, create a new env:

-`conda env create --name sagesimenv --file sagesim_all_deps.yml`

-However, your system might require specific steps to installing `mpi4py` and/or `cupy` depending on your hardware.
+Your system might require specific steps to installing `mpi4py` and/or `cupy` depending on your hardware.
 In that case use your systems recommended instructions to install `mpi4py` and `cupy` and execute:

 `pip install sagesim`